ShrewdHydra/coredns-acme/README.md

   ```bash
   sqlite3 /path/to/acme.db "PRAGMA integrity_check;"
   ```
+- If using DNS-only mode, ensure the database was populated with records by a CoreDNS instance with API enabled

 #### DNS Propagation Problems
 - If using a CNAME record, ensure `_acme-challenge.yourdomain.com` points to the correct subdomain